How to lower energy bills and emissions with demand flexibility

 As more of our energy comes from renewable sources, attention is shifting to the other aspects of the transition.

 Much of this relates to the way we consume energy, rather than just the way it is produced.
+The end game is to lower energy bills and emissions.

 The principles aren’t new.
 In our homes, most hot water systems are timed to run during the night, when low demand for energy pushes prices down.